 - Warren G. Harding – 46:56; His legacy is tainted by his well-documented penchant for extramarital affairs.
 That’s not that relevant — he’s just too doughy and stressed out to cover much ground.

 - Herbert Hoover – 47:23; Like the vacuum with which he shares a name, this guy SUCKS.
 Name one decent middle-distance runner who has ever had shantytowns named after them.

 - (tie) Grover Cleveland – 55:01; Grover finishes alongside his non-consecutive term-serving self.
 The two Grovers are the final men who push their disgusting lumpy bodies across the line.
 That’s the sort of heroism that gets a rest stop on the Jersey Turnpike named for you.

 - (tie) Grover Cleveland -55:01

-John Adams – DNF (gout); Martin Van Buren – DNF (bullied by Whigs); William Henry Harrison – DNF (died); Zachary Taylor – DNS (excessive raw fruit and iced milk consumption); James Buchanan – DNF (cowardice); James Garfield – DNF (fat); Chester A. Arthur – DNF (fat); Benjamin Harrison – (overslept); William McKinley – DNF (excessive jowls); William Howard Taft – DNF (morbid obesity); Franklin D. Roosevelt – DNS (ADA not yet passed, unfortunately, as it is a very important piece of legislation); Lyndon B. Johnson – DNS (quoted saying “joggin’s fer p*****s”); Richard M. Nixon – DNS (phlebitis); Donald J. Trump – DNF (full diaper)
+John Adams – DNF (gout); Martin Van Buren – DNF (bullied by Whigs); William Henry Harrison – DNF (died); Zachary Taylor – DNS (excessive raw fruit and iced milk consumption); James Buchanan – DNF (cowardice); James Garfield – DNF (fatigue); Chester A. Arthur – DNF (fatigue); Benjamin Harrison – (overslept); William McKinley – DNF (excessive jowls); William Howard Taft – DNF (stuck in the tub); Franklin D. Roosevelt – DNS (ADA not yet passed, unfortunately, as it is a very important piece of legislation); Lyndon B. Johnson – DNS (quoted saying “joggin’s fer p*****s”); Richard M. Nixon – DNS (phlebitis); Donald J. Trump – DNF (full diaper)